VictorAChang/cumberland_county_homeless/Readme.md

 <i> Purpose of Data </i>

 This data was gathered from the Annual Homelessness Assessment Report and should help identify the current trends over time for homeless populations in Cumberland County.
 The dates for the data do not account for the same information throughout all years and only a few of the columns are analyzed in this research project.
 The image below is a snapshot of the data gathered from the provided spreadsheets.
-The columns underlined are the only ones being analyzed in this project.
+The columns in red boxes are the only ones being analyzed in this project.

 ![alt text](images/dataframe.png)